 During my admittedly few winters above the frost-belt, I have only fond memories of the last few days of the season.
 And I’ve always admired those who didn’t let the tilt of the Earth dictate the way they arranged their days.

-This month, Practical Sailor contributor Drew Frye reviews measures to take if you plan to extend your sailing through the winter.
+The past two winters, Practical Sailor contributor Drew Frye has outlined the measures to take if you plan to extend your sailing through the winter (see Winter Sailing Tips for Diehards and Trouble-free Winter Sailing).
 It is something Frye himself has done for more than a decade on Chesapeake Bay, where winters, though hardly brutal, still drive many boaters away from the water.

 Practical Sailor readers who have been with us for a few years are familiar with Frye’s work, much of which is carried out from the deck of his PDQ 32 catamaran.
 The boat, as far as I know, has not spent a full winter out of the water since Frye bought it.

 The depth and variety of cold-weather-related PS tests that Frye has carried out over the past few years have made him our unofficial “ambassador of chill.”
 His reporting on winter goes well beyond the normal scope of season-themed articles.
 Most recently, he brought his testing experience to bear on bubblers and other devices that keep marina slips ice-free through to spring.
 The report hints at Frye’s other passion: ice climbing.

 Frye’s climbing habit routinely makes its way into Practical Sailor’s pages.
 His past research into fiber lifeline chafe and elasticity in deck cordage drew directly from his own experience with climbing ropes.
 And Frye, of course, was the brains behind our comprehensive reports on coolants and anti-freeze, and how improper their use can actually promote water-tank contamination.